frederic-perez/AmE-dictionary/data/dictionary.md

 __chiasmus__ _n_ Reversing the grammatical order in two otherwise parallel phrases or sentences.
 Example: Dog owners own dogs and cats own cat owners.
 __chic__ _adj_ _Target has been trying to gain back the chic status._
 __Chicagoland__
-__chicanery__ _n_ :five: The use of clever plans or actions to deceive people.
+__chicanery__ _n_ :six: The use of clever plans or actions to deceive people.
 Deception by trickery or sophistry. _Syn_ guile _The trial revealed a world of crime, corruption and political chicanery._
 __Chick-fil-A__ _n_
 __chicken > game of chicken__
 __chicken coop__ _n_ :two: A farm building for housing poultry. _Syn_ coop, hencoop, henhouse